Frequently Asked Questions

 I need help in my Private Cloud, how do I let you in?

 You will need to add one of our public keys to the server in question.
 These keys are rotated periodically.
 You should remove our public keys after service has been rendered.
-Please see our current public keys here.
+In order to access the public key, log into your Flex Metal Central account.
+Click on "Requests" on the left side panel.
+Then click the button labeled "Support Agent Access" on the top right.
+You can copy the public key from the pop-up notification.

 Will you help with Linux questions?
 Or individual Services running on one of my VMs?